There continues to be an explosion of interest in podcasting.

 As I said earlier, my way is, probably, not the most professional way to record a podcast… but it is my way.
 I’m hoping that my passion, knowledge and insights make up for what’s lacking in professional editing skills and audio quality.
-I’m also quite sure that as podcasting continues to evolve, the demands to produce a higher quality show (in terms of pure production and audio) will force me to figure out a newer way to take it to the next level.
+I’m also quite sure that as podcasting continues to evolve, the demands to produce a higher quality show (in terms of pure production and audio) will force me to figure out an even newer way to take it to the next level.

-Until then, Happy Podcasting.
+Until then, happy podcasting.

 If you would like to subscribe to podcast, just click right here and you will be notified when the show is live.